Quick Start Instructions

 Tip:

-If you maintain the private network assigned to the cluster (10.0.0.0/24) and nodes’ hostname and IP address, field mac
+If you maintain the private network assigned to the cluster (10.0.0.0/24) and nodes’ hostname and IP address, mac

-(node’s mac address) is the only field that you need to change in inventory.yml
+field (node’s mac address) is the only that you need to change in inventory.yml

 Configuring ansible remote access